breakthegreat/breakthegreat/README.md

 ### Hi there 👋
 ## About Me
-- 🔭 I’m currently working on updating my portofolio website
+- 🔭 I’m currently working on different website projects
-- 🌱 I'm currently learning new library such as ReactJs.
+- 🌱 I'm currently learning ReactJs
 - 👯 I'm looking to collaborate on open source projects.

 ## Skills